grbarbosa3/grbarbosa3.github.io/index.md

       to transformations, analytics, dashboards, and business insights.
     </p>
     <p>
-      Data professional with 5+ years of experience, currently transitioning into Data Engineering to deliver scalable solutions across tech, aviation, and diverse business domains including E-        Commerce, Finance, Education and Marketing.
+      Data professional with 5+ years of experience, currently transitioning into Data Engineering to deliver solutions across tech, aviation, and diverse business domains including E-       Commerce, Finance, Education and Marketing.
     </p>
   </div>